jefftbyrd/Earthsong/README.md

 - Through a chance operation, 5 sounds are extracted and loaded into the spatial sound player.
 The EARTH SONG Sound Portal is a sonic playground where you can audition, manipulate and mix sounds to create your own custom sound environment.
 - Registered users can save and recall their favorite journeys.

-## Features

-- Explore distant places through sound.
-- Spatial sound player provides an intuitive way of visualizing sounds and positioning them in the stereo field.
-- Special sound playback features: reverse direction, change playback speed.
-- Create your own Earthsong account.
-- Save snapshots of your favorite journeys and return to them later.

 ## Technologies

 - Next.js